Createdd/Writing/2020/articles/Reflecting2020.md

 This year was a  tremendous good year for sport.
 I enjoyed it a lot.
 I did so much that I even injured myself during the end of summer.
 Even though I really enjoyed every moment of being able to do so many things and enjoying a healthy body.
 I spend a good amount playing Beachvolleyball again which brought me great joy.

 As I mentioned cold showers in every reflection of the year, here I do it again.
-Unfortunately My streak was broken this year.
+Unfortunately my streak was broken this year.
 My disc prolapse of my spine forced me to stop this practice for now.
 Reason for this is that the cold water forces the muscles uncounsiously to tighten up.
 In case of my injury this leads to a downward spiral of pain and reduction of healing.
 So, I will slowly ease back into it as soon as the spine allows it.
 I have already great plans for it.

 ## Finally

 I have many plans for the new year coming.
 Having already scheduled a lot, I am confident that 2021 will top 2020.
 The economic recesion will build a great base for economic activies and I look forward to it.
 I am happy that the crisis destroys all the bad business and worng behaviors in the market.
 Forcing out all the participants that got there without much work, and providing room for new ventures.
 Like a phoenix out of the ashes those shall rise.

 ---